Leptospermum

 Design notes: Smaller stems work well as a filler.
 Longer stems add line to arrangements.
 Commonly used in contemporary and Asian styled design.

-Purchasing hints: Purchase branches with many buds just beginning to open.
+Purchasing hints: Purchase branches with all buds fully colored and 50% just beginning to open.
 Avoid branches with mildew.

 Conditioning: Remove all foliage that will be below the water line.
-Cut under water with a sharp knife.
-Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
+Cut stem ends with a sharp knife.
+Hydrate in a solution of water and commercial floral food for two hours before storage or usage.
 Do not pack branches tightly in storage.
 Air circulation is needed to prevent mildew and brown spots.

 Additional notes: Branches with fully opened flowers are difficult to work with as the flowers shatter easily.